ModDota/moddota.github.io/_articles/lua-item-tutorial.md

 	local nClamp = 960 --If we try to over reach we use this value instead. (this is mechanic from blink dagger.) end
 ~~~
-Note that while we are in 'item_blink_staff' class we can use 'self' as quick reference to it.<br>
+Note that while we are in 'item_blink_staff' class we can use 'self' as quick reference to it.<br />
 Now that we have our stuff set up lets start blinking our caster!
 ~~~lua
 function item_blink_staff:OnSpellStart()